kiranreddy4433E/100-Days_Coding_Challenge/Day_5/Day_5.md

 - **Programming Language:** Java
 - **Concepts:** Conditional Statements, Modulus Operator, Input Handling

-## 🔗 Links to Code
-- [Day 5 Code Repository](https://github.com/kiranreddy4433E/Day_5/blob/main/pro_17.java): This repository contains the code solution for today's problem of determining if a number is even or odd.

 ## 📖 Problem Description
 - The task is to take a number as input and determine if the number is even or odd.
 - **Input/Output Example**: